 What is PUPP?

 PUPP stands for pruritic urticarial papules and plaques of pregnancy.
 Women that develop PUPP will see outbreaks of red, raised patches on their skin.

 The first site of the outbreak is generally the abdomen, but women with PUPP can see the condition spread to the arms and legs as well.
 Women with PUPP sometimes report extreme itching with these outbreaks.

 Some research points to PUPP being linked to a genetic condition, as it seems to run in families, but ultimately, the cause of PUPP is still unknown.
 Generally, PUPP happens more often in a woman’s first pregnancy and is rarely seen in subsequent pregnancies.

 How Can I Treat Hives During Pregnancy?

 Minor rashes can have a tendency to go away on their own.
-However, it is important to not scrub the affected area.
+However, it is important not to scrub the affected area.
 Soap can aggravate the condition, so cutting back on the amount of soap you use can be beneficial.